ibm-cloud-docs/hs-crypto/view-protected-resources.md

 You can retrieve the registration details that are associated with a specific root key by making a `GET` call to the following endpoint.

-{{site.data.keyword.hscrypto}} is continuously replacing port-based API endpoints with instance-based API endpoints.
-For example, for public key management endpoint URLs, the format is changed from `api.<region>.hs-crypto.cloud.ibm.com:<port>` to `<instance_ID>.api.<region>.hs-crypto.appdomain.cloud`.
-For a complete list of the endpoint URL schemes and more information about which regions now support instance-based endpoint URLs, see [Instance-based endpoints](/docs/hs-crypto?topic=hs-crypto-regions#new-service-endpoints).
-Note that, for any new service instances created after the dates specified in the table, only instance-based endpoint URLs can be applied.
-No impact to existing service instances is expected, as the current port-based endpoint scheme stays intact for the time being.
-However, it is suggested to use the new instance-based scheme wherever possible especially for new projects.
-{: note}

 ```